Thomas B. Fernald Scholarship

 Criteria: High School senior, active in "community service" - unpaid, volunteer efforts aimed at helping a population in need, a well-rounded individual, an overall good student, and a person of good character.

-How do to apply: Provide resume requirements by April 10, 2019 by 2:15PM.
+How do to apply: Provide resume requirements by April 15, 2020.
 Resume requirements can be found on the scholarship application.

 How to obtain the Scholarship Application: